gyuho/learn/doc/problems/set_0/014/README.md

    so not to overcount.

 <br>
-**THIRD**, create a two dimensional array with values from the board.
+**THIRD**.
+Create a two dimensional array with values from the board.
-Start with the first letter as a target letter, at the position *(0, 0)* in a two dimensional array.
-And if it finds the target letter, call *recursive* function onto other directions.
+Start with the *first letter as a target letter*, at the position *(0, 0)* in a two dimensional array.
+And if it *finds the target letter*, call *recursive* function *onto other directions*.
 Otherwise, keep moving from *left-top to right-bottom* until it reaches the end *(N, N)*.

 [↑ top](#problem)